tansir1/thesis/dissertation/text/algorithms.md

 UAV is flying into position in order to attack.

 ##Attack Task##
-If the target is unmobile align the UAV with the preferred attack angle and deploy a weapon.
+If the target is immobile align the UAV with the preferred attack angle and deploy a weapon.
 If the target is mobile attempt to approach from the preferred attack angle but do not require it for deployment.